What is the legal driving age in Canada?

 You can start driving when you’re 16 years old in Nova Scotia, which has three stages in its graduated licensing system:

-After two years in the in the restricted individual phase, the driver is considered a fully experienced driver.
+After two years in the restricted individual phase, the driver is considered a fully experienced driver.

 Legal driving age in New Brunswick

-You must have your learner’s permit for 12 months before you take a test to obtain your full license, or eight months if you take a driving course.
+You must have your learner’s permit for 12 months before you take a test to obtain your full licence or eight months if you take a driving course.

 Legal driving age in Quebec

-The legal driving age in Quebec is 16 and you must register for a driving course before you can get your learner’s permit.
-There are four stages to getting your license in Quebec:
+The legal driving age in Quebec is 16, and you must register for a driving course before you can get your learner’s permit.
+There are four stages to getting your licence in Quebec:

 Legal driving age in Ontario

-You can get your G1 license, which allows you to learn to drive when you’re 16.
+You can get your G1 licence, which allows you to learn to drive when you’re 16.
 You must pass a knowledge and vision test.

 Level 2: G2